lahin31/practical-database/README.md

 ## What will happen to timestamps after 2038, since the limit is 2038-01-19 03:14:07?

+It will be crushed.
 MySQL 8+ addressed the issue with UNIX_TIMESTAMP().
 For that, MySQL should run on a 64-bit system.

+## Data Integrity ensures us all the data in the database can be uniquely traced and connected to other table attribute.
+Explain.

+There are 3 kinds of Data Integrity,

+- Entity Integrity: This means each entity can be uniquely identified, with the help of Primary Key we can easily traced.
+This can be an Integrity Issue if we can't traced an entity.

+- Referential Integrity: If two table colums are connected with each other we can call this Referential Integrity.
+With Foreign Key we can easily ensure the Referential Integrity.
+This can be an Integrity Issue if one entity is deleted which is connected to another table entity.

+- Domain Integrity: This ensures that all the attributes contains correct data.
+For example, username table can't contain mobile number, this can also be an Integrity Issue.